 Time-limited.

 The initiatives were then scored on an A to F grade scale.
-Notable initiatives considered in this report are efforts to police public spaces, border closures, and attempts to that bear on individuals’ privacy.
+Notable initiatives considered in this report are efforts to police public spaces, border closures, and attempts to implement technologically-enhanced contact tracing.

 CCLA found that laws regulating physical distancing in Canada are often underdeveloped and poorly administered.
-Fines have been both disproportionate and ineffective.
-Provincial and territorials travel bans are also generally disproportionate and irrational, if not also unconstitutional.
-Across Canada, emergency policies have had a disproportionate impact on marginalised persons.
+Penalties are disproportionate and not clearly effective.
+Provincial and territorials travel bans are also disproportionate, irrational, and unconstitutional.
+Across Canada, emergency policies have also had a severely disproportionate impact on marginalised persons.

-The latter sections of the report consider COVID’s impact on the rights of marginalised persons and persons in care, such as patients in hospitals, residents of long-term care homes, and children.
-CCLA’s analysis concludes that these persons are bearing the worst of both the COVID virus and the burden the virus has placed on civil liberties in Canada. to date and’s
+The latter sections of the report review COVID’s impact on the rights of marginalised persons and persons in care, such as patients in hospitals, residents of long-term care homes, and children.
+CCLA’s analysis concludes that these persons are bearing the worst of both the COVID virus and the burden the virus has placed on civil liberties in Canada.
+Canada’s most marginalised people are suffering the most in this pandemic.

+Of all the provincial and territorial jurisdictions, British Columbia had the greatest success to date in managing the pandemic.
+BC lowered and eradicated the first wave of the COVID’s spread thanks primarily to its early response and leadership, without limiting civil liberties to the extent seen in other jurisdictions.
+Nevertheless, vulnerable populations in BC, especially inmates and those living on or near the street, did not escape being whipsawed by COVID: a higher rate of infection plus greater infringement of liberty, heaping indignity upon injustice.

 Introduction and Civil Liberties Grading Methodology